IkechukwuObi/Scientific-Calculator/README.md

 4. View results instantly after pressing the "=" button.
 5. Use the "C" button to clear input or "AC" to reset the calculator.

-## Screenshots

-(Add screenshots or GIFs of the application in action here.)

 ## Future Improvements

 - Add support for additional scientific functions (e.g., factorial, permutations, combinations).